by Jen | Apr 2, 2024 | 6-11, Acts 1, DISO studies

 Dig-In Challenges

-- MINE: Read through the passage again to see if Matthew uses any comparisons.
+- MINE: Read through the passage again to see if the author uses any comparisons.
 The quickest way to locate these is to look for phrases containing the words like or as, as well as more than/ less than and better than/ worse than.
 Do you find any comparisons that connect directly with your personal focus area?

 - MINE: Next, look for causes or motives in the text.
 These are actually pretty easy to spot, but there is some thinking involved here.

-First, look for these key words or phrases: because, for*, in order to, lest, since, so*, so that, that*, to*, therefore.
 Finding them almost always means you’ll find an action phrase (noun + verb) with the reason for that action, too.
 The *exceptions are for, so, that, and to—when these are used as other parts of speech like prepositions or articles, you won’t find an action or a reason.

 For example, I went to the store because I was out of milk.